 Our GDST Bursaries range from 30% to 100% of school fees.
 All bursary applications are assessed independently by the Fees Office of the GDST and not Oxford High School itself, and applications are means-tested taking into account parental income and assets.
 In addition to satisfying means-testing criteria, recipients of bursary awards must also score highly in our admissions assessments.

 To apply for a bursary, you must tick the bursary application box on the application form or let the Admissions Team know.
 Once the Trust’s online bursary application portal is open in October, we will send you the login details for you to complete the bursary application.
 Applications for bursaries cannot be made to the Trust once offers have been made.
 Please see our Bursaries page for further details.

 All applicants will sit the school’s entrance examination on Admissions Day.
-The Year 12 examination include a short written task on global topics and an online Cognitive Abilities Test.
+The Sixth Form examination include a short written task on global topics (30 mins) and an online Cognitive Abilities Test (60 – 90 mins).

 Place Offer and Bursary Outcome

-Parents and girls will be informed of the outcome of the Admissions Day by first-class post by the end of the Autumn Term.
+Parents and girls will be informed of the outcome of the Admissions Day by first-class post or email (if overseas).
 Bursary awards, Academic and Head’s Scholarship and Exhibition awards will also be communicated to parents at this point.
 Scholarships and exhibitions are held for the duration of the time that your daughter is at Oxford High School, subject to satisfactory progress and behaviour.

 Acceptance of Offers